 Awarding body/institution Glyndŵr University Teaching institution (if different from above) Details of accreditation by a professional, statutory or regulatory body None What type of accreditation does this programme lead to?
 N/A Is accreditation in some way dependent on choices made by students?
-N/A Final award/s available eg BSc/DipHe/CertHE FdA Business Management with Marketing Certificate of HE in Business Management Award title Business Management with Marketing JACS 2 code N100 UCAS code N2N5 Relevant QAA subject benchmark statement/s Foundation Degrees General Business and Management Degrees Other external and internal reference points used to inform the programme outcomes 3 Sector Skills Councils (SSC) - Skillsmart Retail, Financial Services National Occupational Standards (NOS) for Leadership and Management Requirements of the Chartered Management Institute (CMI) Mode/s of study Full-time Language of study English Date at which the programme specification was written or revised Updated September 2012 Criteria for admission to the programme The entry requirements for the e programme remain in accordance with Glyndŵr University's access policy which affords a wide range of options whilst seeking to ensure that any student accepted on a programme is able to benefit from, and contribute to, the learning activities it provides.
+N/A Final award/s available eg BSc/DipHe/CertHE FdA / Cert HE Business Management Award title Business Management JACS 2 code N100 UCAS code NN12 Relevant QAA subject benchmark statement/s Foundation Degrees General Business and Management Degrees Other external and internal reference points used to inform 3 Sector Skills Councils (SSC) - Skillsmart Retail, Financial Services the programme outcomes National Occupational Standards (NOS) for Leadership and Management Requirements of the Chartered Management Institute (CMI) Mode/s of study Full and part-time Language of study English Date at which the programme specification was written or revised Updated September 2012 accepted on a programme is able to benefit from, and contribute to, the learning activities it provides.